ourcodingclub/ourcodingclub.github.io/_posts/2017-02-01-datavis_update.md

 <center><b> Population trends of Griffon vulture in Croatia and Italy.
 Data points represent raw data with a linear model fit and 95% confidence intervals.
 Abundance is measured in number of breeding individuals.</b></center>

 <div class="bs-callout-yellow" markdown="1">
+#### Good to know

 If your axis labels need to contain special characters or superscript, you can get `ggplot2` to plot that, too.
 It might require some googling regarding your specific case, but for example, this code `ylabs(expression(paste("Grain yield","  ","(ton.", ha^-1,")", sep="")))` will create a y axis with a label reading Grain yield (ton. ha<sup>-1</sup>).

+To create additional space between an axis title and the axis itself, use `\n` when writing your title, and it will act as a line break.

 </div>